 Walk through the first collector sewer of Montréal in a mysterious sound-and-light environment that will lead you to Fort Ville-Marie.
 In the exhibition Where Montréal Began, you will walk in the footsteps of Montréal’s founders as you make your way across an impressive glass floor built over archaeological remains.

 Pirates or Privateers?
 In this Interactive exhibition, Montréal privateer Pierre Le Moyne d'Iberville invites young visitors to sign on as crew members and climb aboard his ship, the D'Iberville, to defend New France!
 They can have fun with the interactive challenges, get ready for combat, join in a battle at sea … sailors from 6 to 12 and even younger will love this introduction to the exciting life of a privateer in the 17th and 18th centuries, when Ville-Marie was the hub of the fur trade.

 Do you have what it takes to be an archaeologist?
 In the archaeo-adventure workshop, families can try their hands at a dig site, in the archaeologist’s tent and back in the laboratory.
 Grab your trowel and brush or your surveying tools and pencils, and get ready for an experience full of surprises!

 It’s harvest time!
 Bring your shopping basket to Place Royale, Montréal's first marketplace, for the weekend-long 18th-CenturyPublic Market.
-There are overflowing stalls, merchants of all kinds, artisans, musicians, historic figures, military parades, a Native camp … as the Montréal of old comes back to life!
+There are overflowing stalls, merchants of all kinds, artisans, musicians, historic figures, military parades, a First Nations camp … as the Montréal of old comes back to life!